Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_5_plan.md

 ---- | ---- | ----
 15 min | Review | Discussion
 25 min | Security and SSL | Discussion
-25 min | HTTP Protocol | Code lab
+25 min | HTTP protocol | Code lab
 25 min | Any other business | Discussion

 ## 10:30–11:00: Coffee break

 ## 11:00–12:30: [Git 2](git_tutorial_part_2.md)

 Git commits can sometimes go awry, but there are commands that undo previous edits and can help save different versions, especially when working with multiple branches.
-GitHub’s website has social and collaborative tools as well, though they are not available via the command line.
+GitHub’s web site has social and collaborative tools as well, though they are not accessible via the command line.

 Time | Topic | Type
 ---- | ---- | ----